The best hikes in Mount Cook National Park in New Zealand

 Hooker Valley Track

 My favorite Mount Cook hike is definitely the Hooker Valley Track.
-I’ve done this hike all three times and I just can’t believe how gorgeous it is.
-Don’t let the crowds disturb you by the way as even though it may seem busy, I found a way to avoid the crowds – how to do this you can read in my Hooker Valley track blog.
+I’ve done this hike four times and I just can’t believe how gorgeous it is.
+Don’t let the crowds disturb you as even though it may seem busy, I found a way to avoid the crowds – how to do this you can read in my Hooker Valley track blog.
 The Hooker Valley hike starts at the White Horse Hill Campsite so if you want to make an early start, make sure to pitch your tent up right over there, just like I did!

 The Hooker Valley Track is a wide gravel trail, leading you through an alpine valley and across swing bridges.
 Your final destination is Hooker Lake at the bottom of Mount Cook – the highest mountain in New Zealand.
 By foot you cannot get any closer than this if you don’t plan on climbing Mount Cook.
 The return trip will take some 3-4 hours, depending on how fast you walk and how many photos you take.
 I sure took my time and spent several hours on the trail every single time I hiked it.